 To make money on Fiverr, your business persona needs to appear confident and trustworthy.
 No matter the experience, you need to come off as knowledgeable and sure of your skills.
 Do not use sentences like “I’m a beginner writer looking for extra work” or “I’m using this platform to gain experience”, even if that’s technically true.

 Any experience that you already have — that you did as a student or while working in other sectors — might be good to showcase if you know how to frame it.
-It can stand as a proof of your interdisciplinary skills, your wide scope of abilities and proactive approach.
+It can stand as proof of your interdisciplinary skills, your wide scope of abilities, and your proactive approach.

 The more professional you will appear, the higher chance you’ll get the job.
-Not only do you need proof to support that visage, you also need to look the part.
+Not only do you need proof to support that visage, but you also need to look at the part.
 No matter what kind of work you do, you cannot neglect how you present yourself.
-Avoid any grammatical errors, unflattering photos with damning backgrounds or being too informal while speaking to potential clients.
+Avoid any grammatical errors, unflattering photos with damning backgrounds, or being too informal while speaking to potential clients.

-The way you talk about yourself and your services matter as well.
+The way you talk about yourself and your services matters as well.
 Point out the value of hiring you beyond swift delivery.
-Write what kind of results people may expect from working with you — higher sales, increased conversion or visibility.
+Write what kind of results people may expect from working with you — higher sales, increased conversion, or visibility.

 Unfortunately, the one thing you cannot do on Fiverr is to post links to other websites — this can result in a ban, so make sure to write any relevant information on Fiverr itself.